|Vegetation habitats||Grassland and riparian|

-“Thomas’ location is very strategic in terms of its relationship to the Urban Limit Line, Pittsburg, Kirker Pass, and the entrance to Nortonville Canyon and the resources there,” said Malcolm Sproul, Save Mount Diablo President.
+“Thomas’s location is very strategic in terms of its relationship to the Urban Limit Line, Pittsburg, Kirker Pass, and the entrance to Nortonville Canyon and the resources there,” said Malcolm Sproul, Save Mount Diablo Board member.
 “It’s the northwestern-most extension of the San Joaquin Valley, with similar habitat and environmental conditions.
-There was even a confirmed San Joaquin kit fox sighting at the far end of the canyon in the early 1990s.”
+There was even a confirmed San Joaquin kit fox sighting at the far end of the canyon in the early 1990s.

 In 1869, the property was homesteaded by the Thomas family, Welsh miners by way of Nortonville.
 At our 30th anniversary in 2001, Save Mount Diablo awarded the Thomas family a Mountain Star Stewardship Award for their care of their property for more than 130 years: “The family has resisted Pittsburg’s efforts to annex and develop their ranch lands.
 Without their commitment to their land, the scenic Black Diamond foothills of Mount Diablo would have long since been paved over.”

 Kirker Creek at Thomas Home Ranch.
 Photo by Scott Hein.

 The East Bay Regional Park District was interested in purchasing the property, but a variety of problems, including developer competition, timing, and technical issues related to funding, threatened to get in the way.
 Save Mount Diablo stepped in to help.